Lampard confirms deal for Edouard Mendy - Soccer24

 Frank Lampard has confirmed Edouard Mendy’s transfer to Chelsea is done with the goalkeeper undergoing his medical before signing the contract.

 The Blues will pay French side Rennes £22 million ($29m) for the transfer of the 28-year old Senegal international.
+The team has moved to sign another keeper after Kepa Arrizabalaga’s performance slumped recently.

 The Chelsea coach confirmed the news during a presser on Tuesday: “Yes, Mendy is having a medical as we speak.
 Subject to that being okay then he will become our player.”